vsoch/vsoch.github.io/_posts/2018/2018-08-01-build-deploy-docs.md

 ## Contributing a Container

 Let's say that I have a containershare of psychology experiment paradigms, and I want to contribute my container to some containershare.
 What does this mean?
-It means writing a text file, and issuing a pull request to the respository.
+It means writing a text file, and issuing a pull request to the repository.
 That's is!
 The textfile looks like this:

 ```yaml
 ---